ldaley/grails-functional-test-development/README.md

     grails develop-functional-tests -Pserver.port=8090

+> The normal -D prefix cannot be used due to a bug with Grails' command line parser.

 To specify any properties for the testing process, simply enter them at the command prompt while running the script:

     Command: -Dsome.property=foo SomeTest

+## Running with a different environment

+To start the run-app process with an environment other than “test”, specify the “grails.env” system property…

+    grails develop-functional-tests -Pgrails.env=customenv